austin-carman/User-Interface-II/ReadMe.md

 In this challenge you will be building a simple portfolio website based on a wireframe of your choosing using the CSS principles covered today.

 Portfolio websites are a great way to show off your work to friends, family, and future employers.
 As you progress through Lambda School you can update this site with projects you're proud of.
-Similarly, you can change the style, add a blog page, the possibilites are really endless.
+Similarly, you can change the style, add a blog page, the possibilities are really endless.

 ## Instructions